mquandalle/meteor-typescript-compiler/README.md

 ## Using Typescript with Meteor

+* Create a lib folder in your project, add **meteor.d.ts** or any other ts description files you may be interested in.
-* Please refer to the [coding style section](https://github.com/meteor-typescript/meteor-typescript-libs#usage-collections)
+* Refer to the following [coding guidelines](https://github.com/meteor-typescript/meteor-typescript-libs#usage-collections)

 ## Credits